Tuesday, November 21, 2023

 - 'Forecasting Techniques for Urban and Regional Planning'

 Our political leaders and government officials love to mention in public speeches how the length of roads and pipes built in the country could well nigh be measuring tapes for the solar system and the number of dwelling units built under our housing programs could house the population of certain developed countries six times over (that is, provided they agree to stay in homes of the size of 25 to 30 square meters.
-I have been involved in building scores of these...I have some idea).
+I have been involved in building a few of these...I have some idea).

 But the mere reaching of astronomical numbers and sizes is not a measure of the functionality of the amenities created.